zimbatm/freepass/README.md

 Installation
 ------------

-Get the closure-compiler rubygem and run `rake` to generate the bookmarklet.min.js file.
-Then put the code in a PHP-enabled website and it should work out of the box.
-I'm not using fancy PHP features (I think), only some utilities to make my hack easier.
+Just put the files in a public location.
+No kind of server-side scripting is required.

+If you want to develop on the code, you will need `ruby`, `rake` and the `closure-compiler` gem.

 Compatiblity
 ------------